 If you are looking for a shorter route you can connect the 4 bridges closest together (Hogback, Cedar, Cutler-Donahue & Holiwell Bridge) by bike.
 This route would be about 12.5 miles and would take approximately 1.5 hours (depending on your speed) to cycle without stops.
 So I’d say you could easily do it in 3 hours with time for breaks and visiting the bridges.

-Note that the roads don’t have bike lanes in most places from what I’ve read, but the roads are through a small town and country roads so they are not usually that busy.
+Note that the roads don’t have bike lanes in most places.
 Roads to the bridges are a combination of paved, dirt, and gravel.
 You can read more about the latest biking lanes and conditions in Winterset here on the county’s website here.

 You can hire a taxi, but this will be the most expensive option.
 I’d arrange this in advance as most services are based in Des Moines.